-6. Microalgae and Nutrient Excretion in Aquaculture
+Microalgae and Nutrient Excretion in Aquaculture

 Nutrient excretion, especially nitrogen (N) and phosphorus (P), is a major environmental issue in aquaculture.
-Maintaining water quality and reducing eutrophication requires efficient fertiliser management.
-The use of microalgae instead of fishmeal in aquaculture feeds might minimise nutrient excretion and improve sustainability and environmental effect[30].
+Maintaining water quality and reducing eutrophication requires efficient fertilizer management.
+The use of microalgae instead of fishmeal in aquaculture feeds might minimize nutrient excretion and improve sustainability and environmental effect[30].
 Nutrient excretion in aquaculture, rainbow trout's response to microalgae-based diets, and the environmental advantages of reduced nutrient output are discussed in this section.

 Nutrient Excretion in Fish